-- 6 BSS submit order using TMF 641 Service Ordering API, that is exposed by ONAP Ext API - 7 ONAP Ext API submits the request to ONAP SO

-8 - ONAP SO decomposes the service and submits the request by invoking Ext API (This is similar to what is being proposed for CCVPN use case as well.
-This maintains that only Ext API interacts with outside world and other ONAP components do not)

-9 - ONAP Ext API invokes the Third Party's Ordering API
+- 6 BSS submits order using TMF 641 Service Ordering API, that is exposed by ONAP Ext API - 7 ONAP Ext API submits the request to ONAP SO - 8 ONAP SO decomposes the service, updates AAI with Service instance details - 9 Ext API submits the request by invoking Ext API (This is similar to what is being proposed for CCVPN use case as well.
+This maintains that only Ext API interacts with outside world and other ONAP components do not) - 10 ONAP Ext API invokes Ordering API, order translation to 3rd Party format happens outside Ext API, translated order gets submitted to 3rd Party domain 11 Ext API updates AAI with the RFS instance details received from 3rd party response.
+AAI topology gets synced with the Service instance details to the level of the RFS instance.